Chicago Wrongful Death Lawyer

 - $4.7 million settlement in 2010, which is the highest wrongful death settlement in Kane County.

-It's worth noting that many settlements for wrongful death claims do not occur because survivors do not file cases.
+It's worth noting that many settlements for wrongful death claims do not occur because survivors do not pursue litigation.
 It's important to consult a Chicago wrongful death lawyer to find out what your case is worth.